Flintlock: The Siege of Dawn: Development and release

 Flintlock was officially announced on March 14, 2022 with a cinematic trailer.
-It will be published by Kepler Interactive, a publishing label jointly operated by several independent game developers including A44.
-Originally set to be released in 2022, the game was delayed and is now set to be released for Windows PC, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in early 2023.
+It was published by Kepler Interactive, a publishing label jointly operated by several independent game developers including A44.
+After several delays, the game was released for PlayStation 5, Windows, and Xbox Series X/S on July 18, 2024.

+Reception

+Flintlock: The Siege of Dawn received "mixed or average" reviews from critics, according to review aggregator website Metacritic.